 Institute for Systems Biology

 Joo, Jae Il; Zhou, Joseph X; Huang, Sui; and Cho, Kwang-Hyun, "Determining Relative Dynamic Stability of Cell States Using Boolean Network Model."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 634.